How to Change Spectrum WiFi Name and Password

 Once you update your SSID, reboot your Router.

 Besides the client portal, Charter Internet consumers can also use the My Spectrum App to change their equipment settings.
 It is easy and convenient for those who don’t have a laptop or desktop PC.
+To download the application visit spectrum.net/getapp and log in to your account to change WiFi name and password.
 The mobile app is available for Android and iOS devices, so you don’t have to worry about compatibility issues.
 Just download the app on your tablet or phone, sign in to your customer account, and follow these simple steps:

 • Launch My Spectrum App.